fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/lenovo-legion-5-17ACH6H/README.md

 After all configuration is finished, when you restart your PC, you may notice that your Nvidia card has disappeared from your lspci, nvidia isn't loaded and your second monitor isn't used by Manjaro, that's normal.
 Start the VM.
 Stop the VM.
 Nvidia is bound.
 You can now start/stop your VM as musch as you want but for each start/stop action, lightdm will restart

+Little update, I can now autologin when lightdm restarts and still have to enter my password when rebooting the host, that spares some time

 ### **Table Of Contents**
 - [**Enable & Verify IOMMU**](#enable-verify-iommu)
 - [**Install required tools**](#install-required-tools)